History of codification and modern constitutions

 ||G. Giappichelli Editore

-Oral and remote exam.
+Oral exam.
 Marks are expressed in thirtieths.

 Attending students must demonstrate that they have achieved sufficient knowledge on the main topics of the course.
 Partial exam is scheduled at the closing of the course.
 The exam date will be communicated by the teacher at the beginning of the course.